Cybercrime and payment fraud are exploding in New Zealand

 Banks don’t namecheck

 While it becomes harder for cybersecurity teams to keep the supply chain free from scammers and fraudsters.
-The most prevalent issue is that payments can be redirected by simply changing payment details on invoices.
-Most banks don’t namecheck account holders or provide inadequate solutions for business-to-business payments.
+The most prevalent issue is that payments can be redirected by simply changing routing numbers and account numbers on invoices.
+Most banks don’t name check account holders or provide inadequate solutions for business-to-business payments.

 Prevention is no longer about your systems and staff

-Most financial fraud happens when trading with suppliers. – You can’t control their security systems and staff processes, but you can control the payments you make to them.
+Most financial fraud happens when trading with vendors. – You can’t control their security systems and staff processes, but you can control the payments you make to them.

 image-copy-component